scipion-chem/scipion-chem-p2rank/README.rst

 Therefore, this plugin allows to use programs from the p2rank software suite within the Scipion framework.

+Full documentation to this plugin can be found in the `official documentation page <https://scipion-chem.github.io/docs/plugins/p2rank/index.html>`_.

 ==========================
 Install this plugin
 ==========================